EdwinOMG/EdwinOMG/README.md

-<h2 align="left">Hi 👋!
-My name is Edwin and I'm an aspiring Software Engineer, from New York.</h2>
+<h2 align="left">Hi!
+My name is Edwin and I'm a Software Engineer based in upstate New York.
+Have a look around at some of my previous work!
+I am looking for new opportunities. :)</h2>

 ###